 Small City Partnership

-The Whatcom Partnership for a Sustainable Economy is an initiative of government leaders working with residents, communities, and all economic sectors of the Whatcom community to create and support a healthy and diversified economy for its residents.
+The Small City Partnership is an initiative of local government leaders to create and support a healthy and diversified economy for its residents.

 - Creating information and planning for public investment in the county

 - Developing a blueprint for the economic future

 - Providing better research and understanding of the economy